freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-to-assign-variables-from-nested-objects.english.md

 const { johnDoe: { age, email }} = user;
 ```

-And here's how you can assign new variable names when destructuring a nested object like this:
+And here's how you can assign new variable names when destructuring a nested object:

 ```js
 const { johnDoe: { age: userAge, email: userEmail }} = user;